 However, like ceramic tiles, concrete can be cold and hard on the foot.
 It is also not suitable for all home designs, only those with an industrial aesthetic.

-The 60’s saw linoleum’s popularity skyrocket when it comes to kitchen flooring.
+The 60s saw linoleum’s popularity skyrocket when it came to kitchen flooring.
 However, modern kitchen flooring options quickly replaced it.
 However, the fact that it’s highly practical is helping linoleum make a huge comeback.
 Linoleum is an eco-friendly option that makes cleaning and maintenance easy.
-It comes in all sorts of colors and designs and can last for decades.
+It comes in all colors and designs and can last for decades.
 However, it is susceptible to water damage in case of a huge leak or flooding.

 This is one of the most versatile and easiest materials to install.
 It is highly impervious to stains, water, and physical damage.
 It can be cleaned easily using nothing but a mop or a vacuum.
 It is also one of the most affordable and DIY-friendly kitchen flooring materials.
 It is an ideal choice for big families and high kitchen traffic.
-However, it might need an update every ten years or so, due to wearing when used heavily.
+However, it might need an update every ten years or so due to wearing when used heavily.
 A flooring Kent company can help you by providing expert suggestions and ideas.